pjai0005/pjai0005/README.md

 ## Hi there,   I am Prachi Jaiswal👋 (She/ Her)

-I am currently enrolled in a Master’s degree in Business Analytics at Monash University.
+I am currently in the final semester of my Master’s degree in Business Analytics at Monash University.
 I graduated with a bachelor's degree in Information Technology from Symbiosis Institute of Technology.
+I recently worked as a research scholar at the Australian Red Cross Lifeblood to examine Arbovirus transmission in Australia.
 I'm well-versed in the R programming language (RShiny, Xaringan, Distill Blog), MySQL, Figma and HTML5/CSS3.

-I am passionate about data visualisation and analysis I'm pursuing user behaviour and experience design to enhance my capacity to communicate and provide users with insightful information about data.
+I am passionate about data visualisation and analysis.
+To enhance my capacity to communicate and provide users with insightful information about data, I'm pursuing user behaviour and experience design.

 I do a lot of things outside of my field of study.
 In high school, I was heavily involved in organizational tasks related to clubs, tournaments, and workshops, which aided me with the development of skills like communication, leadership, and time management.

 <br />
 <hr>